 \subsection{Analysis experiments}

 \paragraph{The Effect of the Control Parameter $\tau_0$.} While existing methods for 3D spatial conditioning do not provide a way to control its strength, our \name{} enables flexible interpolation between different levels of adherence.
 In this section, we evaluate how the parameter $\tau_0$ governs the trade-off between fidelity to the spatial control signal and the realism of the generated asset.
-Quantitative results are reported in Table~\ref{tab:analysis_tau}, using the same metrics and datasets as in Table~\ref{tab:comparison_sota}.
+Quantitative results are reported in Tab.~\ref{tab:analysis_tau}, using the same metrics and datasets as in Tab.~\ref{tab:comparison_sota}.
 We further present qualitative results in Fig.~\ref{fig:tradeoff-fig} and in the Appendix, showing how varying the conditioning strength produces different outcomes.
 Adjusting $\tau_0$ allows users to regulate this trade-off according to their preferences, balancing higher shape quality against stronger adherence to the spatial guidance.
-Additionally, the plot in Figure~\ref{fig:tradeoff-fig} \emph{(left)} illustrates this trade-off on Toys4K, indicating that $\tau_0 \in [4, 6]$ generally provides a good compromise between spatial adherence and shape quality.
+Additionally, the plot in Fig.~\ref{fig:tradeoff-fig} \emph{(left)} illustrates this trade-off on Toys4K, indicating that $\tau_0 \in [4, 6]$ generally provides a good compromise between spatial adherence and shape quality.

-\paragraph{The Role of Image Conditioning.} \name{} supports multi-modal control for 3D asset generation by combining spatial guidance via superquadrics with natural language and optional image conditioning.
-While the model can synthesize assets using only superquadrics and textual prompts, images are particularly useful for maintaining visual consistency during object edits, as shown in Figure~\ref{fig:text_image_conditioning} and in the Appendix.
-As we only use image prompts in the \textit{Appearance Flow Model} of Trellis, they primarily affect texture, with only minor influence on geometry.
+\paragraph{The Role of Image Conditioning.} \name{} supports multi-modal control for 3D asset generation by combining spatial guidance with natural language and optional image conditioning.
+While the model can synthesize assets using geometric conditioning and textual prompts alone, images are particularly useful for maintaining visual consistency during object edits, as shown in Fig.~\ref{fig:text_image_conditioning} and in the Appendix.
+Moreover, as we only use image prompts in the \textit{Appearance Flow Model} of Trellis, they primarily affect texture, with only minor influence on the geometry.
 While this capability originates from the pre-trained Trellis, \name{} enables its practical use for cross-modal texture transfer, effectively performing style transfer from 2D images to generated 3D shapes.

 \paragraph{Spatial Alignment.} We believe that a key advantage of a training-free approach that performs conditioning directly in 3D space is its ability to achieve fine-grained spatial control.
 In this section, we provide an example where the conditioning shapes are not aligned with axis-oriented rotations.
 As shown in Fig.~\ref{fig:align}, our method is the only one that perfectly aligns with the input conditioning while preserving the quality of the generated mesh.
 Additional results are provided in the Appendix.